Catalyst-Auditing/Community-Governance-Oversight/research/how-to-nurture-a-listening-culture-in-catalyst.md

 Nurturing a culture of listening will assist a shift from centralized to distributed governance.

-From managerial and individual competencies to the communitarian & social capabilities of teams.
+* From managerial and individual competencies to the communitarian & social capabilities of teams.

-From a capability concerned with the quantitative to a hybrid capability that extends to qualitative skills.&#x20;
+* From a capability concerned with the quantitative to a hybrid capability that extends to qualitative skills.

-From the risk adverse to building & nurturing the safety needed to take risks.
+* From the risk adverse to building & nurturing the safety needed to take risks.

-From specialized, singular purposes to generalised, multi-facted purposes.
+* From specialized, singular purposes to generalised, multi-facted purposes.

-From a rigid structure that resists change to composability that can respond to change and rearrange.
+* From a rigid structure that resists change to composability that can respond to change and rearrange.

-From the Fragile to the Anti-Fragile ?
+* From the Fragile to the Anti-Fragile ?

 ## References